Learnware: Small Models Do Big: The Learnware Proposal

 The learnware paradigm was proposed in~\cite{Zhou2016}.
 A learnware is a well-performed trained machine learning model with a \textit{specification} which enables it to be adequately identified to reuse according to the requirement of future users who know nothing about the learnware in advance.

 The developer or owner \footnote{There are situations where the developer and owner of a trained machine learning model are different.
 Here, for simplicity, we do not distinguish them and assume that the developer holds all rights of the model.} of a trained machine learning model (no matter whether the model is a deep neural network, a support vector machine, or a decision tree, etc.) can spontaneously submit her trained model into a \textit{learnware market}.
 If the learnware market decides to accept the model, it assigns a specification to the model and accommodates it in the market.
-The learnware market should not be small, and it would be common to accommodate thousands or millions of well-performed models submitted by different developers, on different tasks, using different data, optimizing different objectives, etc.
+The learnware market should not be small, otherwise it can hardly offer help for various tasks; it would be common to accommodate thousands or millions of well-performed models submitted by different developers, on different tasks, using different data, optimizing different objectives, etc.

 Once the learnware market has been built, when a user is going to tackle a machine learning task, she can do it in the following way rather than building her model from scratch.
 As the comic in Figure~\ref{fig:fig1} illustrates, she can submit her \textit{requirement} to the learnware market, and then the market will identify and deploy some helpful learnware(s) by considering the learnware specification.
 The learnware can be applied by the user directly, or adapted/polished by user's own data for better usage, or exploited in other ways to help improve the model built from the user's own data.
 No matter which mechanism for model reuse is adopted, the whole process can be much less expensive and more efficient than building a model from scratch by herself.